Gone Country

 "Gone Country" is a song written by Bob McDill and recorded by American country music artist Alan Jackson.
-It was released in November 1994 as the third single from his fourth studio album, Who I Am.
+It was released in November 1994 as the third single from his fourth major-label studio album, Who I Am.
 As with that album's first two singles ("Summertime Blues" and "Livin' on Love"), "Gone Country" reached the top of the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, a position that it held for one week.

 Content

-"Gone Country" served as a commentary on the country music scene, illustrating three examples of other singers (a lounge singer in Las Vegas from Long Island, New York; a folk rocker in Greenwich Village; and a "serious composer schooled in voice and composition" who lives in the San Fernando Valley), all of whom find that their respective careers are failing, and as a result, they decide to begin performing country music instead.
+"Gone Country" served as a commentary on the country music scene, illustrating three examples of other singers (a lounge singer in Las Vegas from Long Island, New York; a folk rocker in Greenwich Village; and a "serious composer schooled in voice and composition" who commutes to L.A. from the San Fernando Valley), all of whom find that their respective careers are failing, and as a result, they decide to begin performing country music instead.
 Alan Jackson said about the song: "Bob McDill wrote this and he is one of my favorite writers of all time.
 When I first heard this song I fell in love with it.
 I wish that I'd written it cause it says a lot of things that I'd like to say.
 I think it's just a fun song actually, celebrating how country music has become more widespread and accepted by all types of people all over the country."

+Cover versions

+Country music singers Miranda Lambert and Lee Ann Womack covered the song from the television special CMT Giants: Alan Jackson.